Thailand: Culture

-Thai culture and traditions incorporate a great deal of influence from India, China, Cambodia, and the rest of Southeast Asia.
+Thai culture and traditions incorporate influences from India, China, Cambodia, and the rest of Southeast Asia.
 Thailand's national religion, Theravada Buddhism, is central to modern Thai identity.
-Thai Buddhism has evolved over time to include many regional beliefs originating from Hinduism, animism, as well as ancestor worship.
+Thai Buddhism has evolved over millennia from the Mon kingdom of Dvaravati in Central Thailand (6th–11th century).
+Nowadays it includes many regional beliefs originating from Hinduism, animism, as well as ancestor worship.
 The official calendar in Thailand is based on the Eastern version of the Buddhist Era (BE).
-Thai identity today is a social construct of the Phibun regime in the 1940s.
+The ancient Thai identity originates from the Tai-speaking groups who migrated from southern China to Southeast Asia in 6th to 11th century.
+The Tai brought the Thai language and established city-states.
+They mixed with the existing Austro-Asiatic groups like the Mon and Khmer while absorbing their cultures and beliefs in the Chao Phraya Basin.
+The prevalent culture of Central Thailand formed the basis of the modern Thai identity.
+This was spread nationwide by the Phibun regime to assimilate the ethnic groups in the 1940s.

 Several ethnic groups mediated change between their traditional local culture, national Thai, and global cultural influences.
 Overseas Chinese also form a significant part of Thai society, particularly in and around Bangkok.
-Their successful integration into Thai society has allowed them to hold positions of economic and political power.
 Thai Chinese businesses prosper as part of the larger bamboo network.

-Respect for elderly and superiors (by age, position, monks, or certain professions) is Thai mores.
-As with other Asian cultures, respect towards ancestors is an essential part of Thai spiritual practice.
-Thais have a strong sense of social hierarchy, reflecting in many classes of honorifics.
-Elders have by tradition ruled in family decisions or ceremonies.
-Wai is a traditional Thai greeting, and is generally offered first by a person who is younger or lower in social status and position.
+Respect for elderly and superiors (by age, position, monks, or certain professions) is Thai mores, reflecting in many classes of honorifics.
+Wai is a familiar Thai greeting, and is generally offered first by a person who is younger or lower in social status and position.
 Older siblings have duties to younger ones.
-Thais have a strong sense of hospitality and generosity.

 Taboos in Thai culture include touching someone's head or pointing with the feet, as the head is considered the most sacred and the foot the lowest part of the body.